 If you are a beginner and aren’t sure how to start, there are lots of easy tutorials online that you can follow.
 Just search for ‘painting tutorials’ online and you’ll have hundreds of options.
 You can also order paints, brushes and canvases online.

-It is vital for all of us to stay at home to stop the spread of coronavirus.
 Since the beginning of the pandemic, board game sales have skyrocketed and it’s not hard to see why.
 Games like Scrabble are a great way to pass the time.
 This mind-challenging game will also help you keep your mind active.
 Word games offer lots of mental benefits: they can help us maintain or increase our vocabulary; they make us think strategically and try to plan ahead, anticipating our opponents’ moves.
 If you live by yourself, you can also play Scrabble online with other players or against a computer opponent.

 If you are struggling to live independently at home (or you know someone else who is), Abing Homecare can help.
 Whether you need support with managing a medical condition or just keeping up with cleaning and hygiene tasks, our homecare plans could be the solution for you.
 We offer domiciliary care visits to help you with any tasks you’re finding difficult.
 Alternatively, if you need round-the-clock support, we can find the perfect live-in carer for you.
 Get in touch today to arrange a free Needs Assessment.
+You can call us on 0800 008 7000 or use our handy contact form.